MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 </p>

 3. The successful registration would enable generation of device specific certificates and keys
-4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as a Certificate Authority for the FFS devices
+4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as a Certificate Authority for the Provisionee's
 5. The DAK generates certificate signing request and private key pair, the csr(certificate signing request) will be signed by Amazon.
 6. In the next process, the Device Hardware Authentication (DHA) material is generated which will be signed by DAK.
 7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device.